 "The strength of plaintiff's case on the merits balanced against the settlement amount is the most important factor in determining whether a settlement should be approved."
 Sys.
 Software Assocs., 306 Ill.
 App.
 3d at 170.
-Here, although Plaintiffs are confident that they would ultimately prevail had this matter continued in litigation, there were not-insignificant obstacles in doing so.
-In light of those obstacles, the excellent monetary relief to the Settlement Class, along with the prospective relief regarding Defendants' future practices, are remarkable.
+Here, although Plaintiff is confident that she would ultimately prevail had this matter continued in litigation, there were not-insignificant obstacles in doing so.
+In light of those obstacles, the excellent monetary relief to the Settlement Class, along with the prospective relief regarding Defendant's future practices, are remarkable.
 This factor thus weighs strongly in favor of Preliminary Approval.